rsnikhil/RISCV_Piccolo_v1/README.md

 synthesizable code, fully cycle-accurate (you can generate VCDs from either simulation).
 Bluesim simulation is about 20x faster than Verilog simulation.

+Piccolo demonstrates an ideal CPI (Cycles per Instruction) of exactly 1.0 for all codes that do not include integer divides or I/O (which take multiple cycles), when the caches here are replaced by TCMs (Tightly Coupled Memories, not included here), where reads always return a result in 1 cycle.

 For Verilog simulation, we only test with the CVC Open Source Verilog simulator.
 If you need help building for other Verilog simulators,